hpcleuven/VscDocumentation/source/accounts/hpc_for_education.rst

-         More importantly, the VSC cannot guarantee that the reserved resources be available during the reservation in case of unforeseen circumstances, such as hardware failures or urgent maintenance.
+         More importantly, the VSC cannot guarantee that the reserved resources be available during the reservation in case of unforeseen circumstances, such as hardware failures, critical security vulnerabilities or urgent maintenance.

       To ask for support, follow the steps below: